valr0lipsk/file-manager/Readme.md

 # Important note №2

-Commands use paths relative to the current directory (it's either directory you're moved in using `cd`/`up` command or initial working directory).
+File manager commands use paths relative to the current directory (it's either the directory you're moved to using `cd`/`up` command or an initial working directory).